IAI²O Prep Curriculum: 3 Tracks: AIIC · AI4SCI · AI4BIZ

 IAI²O (International AI Innovation Olympiad) runs on AIIC (individual exam), AI4SCI (research), and AI4BIZ (business) 3 tracks.
 CIT leverages the fact that its foundation and advanced courses (F1·F2·A1·A2), shared with KOAI and USAAIO, cover the core of the AIIC exam range as-is, and has separately designed dedicated modules that address only IAI²O's unique areas I0~I4.
 From single-track focus to dual and triple tracks, everything is run 1:1 to match the student's strengths.
 5-minute walk from Apgujeong Station.

-Published: May 20, 2026 | Last updated: May 20, 2026 · Based on official IAI²O information
+Published: May 20, 2026 | Last updated: July 11, 2026 · Current status checked against official IAI²O information

 What kind of competition is IAI²O?